One of the key ingredients to maintaining an effective classroom management plan is mastering the art of transitioning in the classroom.

 Once you have selected your preferred transitions, practice them with students consistently.

-Feedback from students (along with outside observers such as colleagues) can be helpful.
+Feedback from students can be helpful.

 Ideally, transitions should take no longer than 5 minutes to complete as you want them to be relatively quick.